Artash-N/stanforduav-nav-suite/README.md

-# Stanford UAV Nav Suite (Navigation Team Tooling)
+# StanfordUAV Navigation Test Suite

-A self-hosted **webapp + Python backend** for drawing constraints on a Stanford campus map and quickly testing navigation/pathfinding algorithms on a uniform square grid.
+A self-hosted **webapp + Python backend** for drawing constraints on the Stanford campus map and testing navigation/pathfinding algorithms on a uniform square grid.

-The design goal is **plug-and-play algorithms**: nav team members only touch Python files in `backend/algorithms/plugins/`.
+The design goal is lug-and-play algorithms.
+Team members only touch Python files in `backend/algorithms/plugins/`.

 ---